sigmie/sigmie.com/docs/v0/mappings.md

 ## Introduction

-We support more than the traditional JSON fields (string, integer, and boolean).

-For example, you can use the Elasticsearch native fields **Keyword** and **Text** (unstructured text) or high-level fields like **Name**, **Tags**, or **Category** that are included.
+Sigmie includes Elasticsearch native fields like **Keyword** and **Text** (for unstructured text), as well as high-level fields such as **Name**, **Tags**, or **Category**.

-The high-level fields are nothing more than just wrappers around the **native Elasticsearch** fields that are optimized for specific cases.
+These high-level fields are essentially wrappers around the native Elasticsearch fields, optimized for specific use cases.

 ## Properties

-Let’s imagine that we have a `users` index and are saving the user’s address in a **Text** field called `address`.
-When we create our index we initialize the `NewProperties` class and call the `address` method on it.
+Consider a scenario where we have a `users` index and we're storing the user’s address in a **Text** field named `address`.

+When creating our index, we initialize the `NewProperties` class and call the `address` method on it.

-Next, we pass the instance of `NewProperties` to the `properties` method on the Index builder.
+This instance of `NewProperties` is then passed to the `properties` method on the Index builder.

-Once our Index is created we use the same properties to search in it.
+Once the Index is created, we use the same properties to perform searches.

-Here is an example of what this looks like:
+Here's an example:

 ```php
 use Sigmie\Mappings\NewProperties;